ml31415/numpy-groupies/README.md

 ```
 pip install numpy_groupies
 ```
-Note that `numpy_groupies` doesn't have any compulsorary dependencies (even `numpy` is optional) so you should be able to install it fairly easily even without a package manager.
+Note that `numpy_groupies` doesn't have any compulsory dependencies (even `numpy` is optional) so you should be able to install it fairly easily even without a package manager.
 If you just want one particular implementation of `aggregate` (e.g. `aggregate_numpy.py`), you can download that one file, and copy-paste the contents of `utils.py` into the top of that file (replacing the `from .utils import (...)` line).